main banner

 Supermarine Seafire

 It would be the 12th March 1944 before the next foreign aircraft is recorded arriving at the field.
-This came in the guise of a Royal Navy Fleet Air Arm Seafire, the aircraft carrier based version of the famous Spitfire.
+This came in the guise of a Royal Navy, Fleet Air Arm, Seafire, the aircraft carrier based version of the famous Spitfire.
 The aircraft as flown by a Sub-Lt A J Thomson and he reported to the Irish military officers that he had been engaged on a search mission for a missing American aircraft.
 The aircraft was topped up with Aviation spirit and allowed to depart that same day.
 The pilot, Andrew John Thomson was a decorated Fleet Air Arm pilot who would go on to serve in the Korean war.

 The UK Navy Lists show that Thomson was posted with 800 Squadron in early 1942.
 Thomson is mentioned a number of times by Cmdr.
 R Crossley in his book "They gave me a Seafire".
-They served together in 800 Squadron in 1942 when the unit re-equiped with Sea Hurricanes.
+They served together in 800 Squadron in 1942 when the unit re-equipped with Sea Hurricanes.
 He is referred to as having the nick name Greyhound in the book.
 It was with this unit and on the carrier HMS Biter that Andrew Thomson seen action on the opening morning of Operation Torch over Oran in French Morrocco.
 He was credited with the shooting down of one French Dewoitine D520 that day.

+The aircraft carried the serial number LR841 and had an unremarkable service career it seems.
+It was serving with 887 Squadron at the time of the landing at Gormanstown.
 887 Squadron at that time was flying from RAF Ballyhalbert but moved to RAF Eglington during the month.
-The squadron would move to Southern England the following month and flying combat missions escorting RAF fighter bombers over France.
+The squadron would move to Southern England the following month and began flying combat missions escorting RAF fighter bombers over France.

-He was posted to 887 Squadron in January 1944.
+Thomson was posted to 887 Squadron in January 1944.
 He would take command of 887 Squadron in September 1944 while at sea on HMS Indefatigable on a mission off the Norwegian coast.
 He remained its commander until May 1945 and lead them through their deployment to the pacific theatre.

 His wartime medals and photos were sold at auction in Sydney Australia in 2007.
 The catalogue for the sale recorded it as:

-L.G: 10Nov1942 pp.4880 Temp Sub-Lt.
+L.G: 10 Nov1942 pp.4880 Temp Sub-Lt.
 ‘As Senior Pilot in 887 Squadron this officer has taken part in three fighter sorties during recent operations, and has assisted in the destruction of several enemy aircraft on the ground, together with hangars at Banak and a radar station at Ytteroerne.
 He has displayed great courage and determination in his attacks, providing an excellent example for younger pilots and supporting his Squadron Commander with skill’.
 Awarded the DSC whilst serving on H.M.S.
 Indefatigable for work during Malta convoys, 1942.
 M.I.D.
 L.G.: 16Jan1945 pp.418 Temp Lt.
 ‘For action against the ‘Tirpitz’ in the last week of August 1944'

 Lockheed Lightning